Controlling your environment with Containers

 CMD bash run_qc.sh

-Build the image and tag it my_docker_conda
+Build the image and tag it my_docker_conda.

-docker build -t my_docker_conda -f Dockerfile_conda .
+docker build -t my_docker_conda -f conda.Dockerfile .

-Verify that the image was built using docker image ls
+Verify that the image was built using docker image ls.

 In this section we’ve learned:

-to construct and tag an image from a Dockerfile. - How to create your own Dockerfile.
+• How to use docker build to construct and tag an image from a Dockerfile.

 4 Managing containers

-it is given an unique id that you can use for interacting with the container.
+When you start a container with docker run it is given an unique id that you can use for interacting with the container.
 Let’s try to run a container from the image we just created:

 docker run my_docker_conda

-is executed and will first download and then analyse the three samples.
+If everything worked run_qc.sh is executed and will first download and then analyse the three samples.
 Once it’s finished you can list all containers, including those that have exited.

 docker container ls --all